electricherd/audiobookfinder/README.md

 ### Yet in plan
-* trying first new feature of adding non-crates.io crates by looking into [parity](https://www.parity.io/) crates, especially [mdns](https://crates.parity.io/libp2p/mdns/index.html).
-* want to get rid of mDNS and sd_dns (due to cross compiling problems, etc.) .
-Maybe this [multicasting](https://bluejekyll.github.io/blog/rust/2018/03/18/multicasting-in-rust.html) and this [rust_dns](https://bluejekyll.github.io/blog/rust/2018/03/18/multicasting-in-rust.html) crate helps
-* create a key yourself!!
-And store, which is going to be done if not found at startup
-* communication is now easy with ssh but how to authenticate as a valid adbf?
-Look at ssh details, and zero-knowledge or something similar: hiding key or secrecy knowledge in code without being to obvious (first should be a simple string, don't bother too much by:\
-`ssh-keygen -f ~/.adbf/client_key.priv -N 'adbf' -t ed25519`)
-* rework the one stub for worker thread to have many worker threads in net to do something with found addresses (use thrussh simple example)
 * further lifetimes optimizations
 * exchange of data over net (probably de-/serialization using [serde](https://docs.serde.rs/serde/)) - for sure
+* internationalization (which is not really supported yet by Rust)
+* a good and fast data collection
+* maybe a little AI layer on determining audio books duplicates/same author by similar spelling, etc.

+### Tools
 * Editors:
   * [IntelliJ IDEA](https://intellij-rust.github.io/install.html) [download with snaps](https://blog.jetbrains.com/idea/2017/11/install-intellij-idea-with-snaps/), and then Rust plug-in: easy, refactoring, spell-check, nice, first choice now, because of easy type look-up, and other good features
   * [sublime text](https://www.sublimetext.com) is good and fast, setup was ok, using it now, works very well
   * [atom](https://atom.io/) was for a long time my choice for development, on my Eee Pc [sublime](https://www.sublimetext.com), because of small footprint and performance, but now that is too slow though I really like the Git feature of it, has README.md syntax
-* internationalization (which is not really supported yet by Rust)
-* a good and fast data collection
-* maybe a little AI layer on determining audio books duplicates/same author by similar spelling, etc.

 ### Useful links
 * https://jsfiddle.net/boilerplate/jquery : for people who don't really like js but need it: